“The more that you read, the more things you will know. The more that you learn, the more places you’ll go.”

-- Our live seminar, Think Better, Live Better, taking place this January in Austin sold out (digital tickets/recordings are still available and half price through the 10th).
+- Our live seminar, Think Better, Live Better, taking place this January in Austin sold out (digital tickets/recordings are still available and half price).

 - Our son, Mac, is now walking, talking and expressing himself with the cutest toddler antics imaginable.